 Include the page numbers of the chapter.

-If you need to cite content found in your online classroom, use the author (if there is one listed), the year of publication (if available), the title of the document, and the full URL of the course page.
+If you need to cite content found in your online classroom, use the author (if there is one listed), the year of publication (if available), the title of the document, and the main URL of Walden classrooms.
 For example, you are citing study notes titled "Health Effects of Exposure to Forest Fires," but you do not know the author's name, your reference entry will look like this:

 Health effects of exposure to forest fires [Lecture notes].
 (2005).
 Retrieved from https://class.waldenu.edu